City Hall List Controversy Deepens With Questions About Police Surveillance

 He also said the question of police surveillance is “a separate issue from this list.”

-Rallings released a video statement Monday saying the list is still under review by him but not shedding any light on the rationale for putting citizens on the list.
+Rallings released a video statement Monday saying the list is still under review by him, but he did not shed any light on the rationale for putting citizens on the list.

 “Keep in mind that the list is constantly being reviewed and evaluated,” he said.
 “Due to the Memphis Police Department receiving an open record request, that by law we must fulfill, we did not alter the list prior to releasing it to the public, in an effort to remain transparent.
 Once we have completed our review and it is deemed necessary, those names that should not be included will be removed.
 Again, peace and safety are our primary concerns.”

-The lists were altered by the police department to redact addresses and other personal information.
+The list was altered by the police department to redact addresses and other personal information.

-The authorization of agency on Strickland’s home, dated Jan.
-4 and signed by Strickland, several weeks after a “die-in” protest on the lawn of his home included more names than the dozen or so protesters who participated.
+The authorization of agency for trespassing on Strickland’s home, dated Jan.
+4 and signed by Strickland, followed a “die-in” protest on the lawn of his home several weeks ago.
+It included more names than the dozen or so protesters who participated.

 Prior to that, Strickland said he had resisted calls by police brass for him to up his security.